 Cell phone companies have changed the way they provide their customers with cell phones.
 At one time, customers had to pay top dollar for phones or enter into a restrictive contract to get a discount.
 Even if they entered into a contract, they still had to pay a lump sum to own the device.
 Now, companies are allowing people to enter into payment plans to pay for phones.
 This gives people the chance to own the latest devices without breaking the bank.
 Companies like AT&T offer installment agreements so people can pay monthly as they move toward owning the phone.

 Sprint has changed the rules, though, by offering customers a leasing option.
 The first of its kind, Sprint Lease gives people the opportunity to pay less without getting locked into a restrictive service agreement.
 It also gives customers the chance to upgrade devices on a yearly basis.
+In case you don't already know, you can compare Sprint plans at Wirefly using our interactive tool.

-Overview of Sprint Lease
+Overview of Sprint Lease (Sprint Flex)

 Customers must return the phone in good working order in order to keep the agreement.
 Otherwise, they will have to purchase the phone.